Fast general two- and three-body interatomic potential: comparison with other interatomic potentials

 \section{comparison with other interatomic potentials}

 The majority of existing conventional empirical potentials have a fixed functional form.
-Examples are Tersoff \cite{tersoff1988new}, Stillinger--Weber \cite{stillinger1986erratum} and classical Lennard--Jones \cite{lennard} potentials.
+Examples are Tersoff \cite{tersoff1988new}, Stillinger--Weber \cite{stillinger1986erratum}, and classical Lennard--Jones \cite{lennard} potentials.
 These potentials have a fixed number of adjustable parameters, so their accuracy is limited.
-Sometimes, resulting functional form is constructed from a fixed number of one-dimensional functions parametrized by splines.
-Examples are \cite{lenosky2000highly} and \cite{zhang2016modified}, where the three-body term in modifed embeded atom model (MEAM) is factorized as:
+Sometimes, the resulting functional form is constructed from a set of one-dimensional functions parametrized by splines.
+Examples are Lenosky \cite{lenosky2000highly}, and Zhang \cite{zhang2016modified}, where the three-body term in the modified embedded atom model (MEAM) is factorized as:

 where $f_1$, $f_2$ and $f_3$ are one-dimensional functions.
-This approach is more flexible but it is clear that any three-dimensional function cannot be approximated arbitrarily close in the form of Eq.~\ref{eq:factorization}.
+This approach dramatically enriches the scope of functional forms it can parametrize, but it is clear that any three-dimensional function cannot be approximated arbitrarily close in the form of Eq.~\ref{eq:factorization}.

 On the other hand, machine learning potentials are much more flexible, but their computational time increases with fitting flexibility.
-The more complex is the model and the more parameters it has, the slower is the potential.
-Thus, these potentials are usually more computationally demanding than conventional empirical ones.
+For neural networks, for instance, both expressivity and the number of multiplications in forward pass depend on the number of neurons, and thus, the larger capacity of the neural network comes at the cost of slower predictions.
+For kernel methods situation is the same.
+The functional form generated by such methods is given by:

+where the summation is over the whole training dataset or over the selected sparse points.
+Here again, the better fitting flexibility, which is determined by $ N_{samples}$, comes at the cost of a more considerable computational cost.
+For the linear models, there is the same tradeoff.
+For instance ACE\cite{drautz2019atomic}, MTP\cite{shapeev2016moment} and aPIP\cite{van2020regularised} express the energy as:

+where $B_q(\{\vec{r_i}\})$ are the systematic basis functions of a collection of coordinates that describes the system.
+Here $N_{basis}$ plays the same role as the $N_{samples}$ for kernel methods.